 - Student must be “All But Dissertation” (ABD) by the time the term of the award begins.
 (Must be certified by the student’s advisor or Graduate Director)

 - Applicant must demonstrate a financial need for the award.

 - Domestic and international students are eligible to apply.

 The winner will receive a $15,000 scholarship, a plaque and SWS membership for one year.
 In addition the recipient will receive free registration for both the summer and winter meetings, along with an additional $500 grant to enable attendance at the winter meeting provided in the form of a reimbursemet.

 Student Application Process

-Complete application packets should be emailed to the chairs, Corinne Castro and Chandra Waring at [email protected].
+Complete application packets should be emailed to the chairs, Corinne Castro and Ranita Ray at email@example.com.

 Each packet must include: